 We’ve created a completely awesome event, so we decided to team up with our friends at ioMerino to create some official gear that was equally awesome.

 These aren’t your regular tops, Tees and neck tubes, these are made from premium, natural, thermal merino – more like high performance equipment than just clothes.
-These are completely different to regular cotton or sports (“tech”) Tees, offering a level of performance that qualify as UTA compliant mandatory gear.
+These are completely different to regular cotton or sports (“tech”) Tees, offering a level of performance that qualify as UTA compliant mandatory gear (long sleeve versions only).

-Click here to get yours now. ioMerino will print to order and orders will be shipped from 23 February.
+Click the button below to get yours now. ioMerino will print to order and orders will be shipped from 23 February.

 - Your age category is calculated according to your age as at 1st January 2018.

 - Sunday 8th of April 2018: Get your entry in by midnight to guarantee your name will be printed on your bib.